rscampos/anti-disassembly/README.md

 # anti-disassembly
-Random source code with anti-disassembly trick
+Random source code with anti-disassembly trick.

+Some examples to defeat 'linear' and/or 'flow-oriented' disassembly algorithm.